 - health and safety officers

-There will also be additional resources required to support vulnerable people who are instructed to self-isolate.
+There are also additional resources to support clinically extremely vulnerable people who have been advised to shield and those people who are instructed to self-isolate.

 The Strategic Co-ordinating Group (SCG) of the Local Resilience Forum has the responsibility to agree and co-ordinate strategic actions by Category 1 and 2 responders for the purposes of the Civil Contingencies Act in managing demand on systems, infrastructures and services and protecting human life and welfare.